12 Ideas to Make the Most of Life Insurance Awareness Month in 2025

 It doesn't have to be Life Insurance Awareness Month to use this tip – many agents use the policy delivery as an opportunity to continue the conversation and schedule another appointment.

 You can check out the free life insurance flyer available from Life Happens Pro, or you could create your own using a self-service design platform like Canva.
-Just select a template you like, add your own copy and images, and you'll be all set.

 Learn more: How to Design a DIY Brochure For Your Insurance Agency Using Canva

-9. Ask a Simple Question During Existing Appointments.
+8. Ask a Simple Question During Existing Appointments.

-You don't have to make a big splash online to make the most of life insurance awareness month.
+You don't have to make a big splash online to make the most of Life Insurance Awareness Month.

 Maybe this month is your opportunity to challenge and push yourself to bring up the topic of life insurance during your appointments.